eudoxia0/eudoxia0.github.io/_eog581/compiled.md

 And behind her there was a storm of colour, that at first she unconsciously looked away from, not because it was bright but because some force told her that this sight was not meant for human eyes.
 There were trees --- she knew they were trees intuitively, the way we know things in dreams --- that were smears of liquid metal, flowing slowly upwards, like inverted resin; they were green, gold, and red brushstrokes in the air, and their pulsing roots sank into a soil made of black slate tiles.

 Then the sun came up from the sea, an impossibly bright phosphorus lamp.
-The mirror ocean reflected it perfectly, so that there appeared to be two suns (in _De Natura Deorum_, Cicero quotes Cleanthes, who says they are four reasons to believe in the existence of the gods: the mildness of the climate and the fertility of the earth; the knowledge of the future that is granted to the oracles; the harmony and regularity of the world, of the orbits of the planets and their periodicities; and, lastly: the terror that storms and earthquakes and the sight of monstrous things induce in ours minds, the sight of omens, like the comets, or the appearance of two suns in the sky.
+The mirror ocean reflected it perfectly, so that there appeared to be two suns (in _De Natura Deorum_, Cicero quotes Cleanthes, who says there are four reasons to believe in the existence of the gods: the mildness of the climate and the fertility of the earth; the knowledge of the future that is granted to the oracles; the harmony and regularity of the world, of the orbits of the planets and their periodicities; and, lastly: the terror that storms and earthquakes and the sight of monstrous things induce in our minds, the sight of omens, like the comets, or the appearance of two suns in the sky.
 This last was observed during the consulship of Tuditanus and Aquillius).

 She covered her eyes with her hands, but they were transparent to the light.
 She looked down at the ground, but the glass sand reflected the light back into her eyes.
 So she hid under a metal tree, she hid from the light under an arc of flowing red, until the sun was submerged again after a few minutes' transit.